Dick Norman

-Dick Norman (born 1 March 1971) is a former professional tennis player from Belgium.
+Dick Norman (born 1 March 1971) is a Belgian former professional tennis player.
 He achieved a degree of folk popularity among tennis fans due to his height (6 feet 8 inches), his left-handed power game and, in the last few years of his career, his age (between late 2006 and his retirement in June 2013 he was the oldest player on the ATP Tour).

 After retirement Norman became involved in coaching and organizing local tennis events.

-In March 2018, he became the tournament director of ATP Antwerp, also known as the European Open.
+In March 2018, he became the tournament director of the European Open.